Betahackers/quito-frontend/README.md

 Then you can test it out on http://localhost:8080/app.html

-# Deploy to heraku
+# Deploy to Heroku

-Clone the keraku repository:
+Clone the heroku repository:

     heroku git:clone --app quito-backend